By Jessi Walker

 There are several ways of approaching the digital needs of a successful and demanding company – with some being more future-proof than others for the survival of your fashion brand.
 Fashion CTOs need to follow a clear IT integration plan, as the strategic choices of past and present can quickly harm your business variability, market responsiveness and data security.
 Something you can cure yourself of with a carefully selected best-of-breed tech stack.

 Companies who have relied on trusted legacy systems that successfully got them this far, now run the risk of losing their competitive edge from a lack of software updates and system integrability.
-Others implement an all-in-one software from an external vendor for their enterprise-wide processes.
+Others implement all-in-one software from an external vendor for their enterprise-wide processes.
 These are capable of connecting operational data flows in a compact and convenient manner, but often lack the necessary depth in specific functionality.
 And there are those who commission an interconnected in-house system.
 Although a great alternative, it often requires more resources than the average fashion business can stretch for.

 The IT and SaaS market has come a long way since legacy systems were in their prime.
-Now, customers can pick and choose from a collection of different programmes and IT systems to suit their individual needs.
-That’s why so many Fashion CTOs are choosing to implement a tech-stack of intuitive and integrable best-of-breed solutions – embracing digitalization by opting for a smooth and flexible data flow that provides expert functionality across all focus areas.
+Now, customers can pick and choose from a collection of different programs and IT systems to suit their individual needs.
+That’s why so many Fashion CTOs are choosing to implement a tech stack of intuitive and integrable best-of-breed solutions – embracing digitalization by opting for a smooth and flexible data flow that provides expert functionality across all focus areas.
 In this article, we discover the distinct differences between the available IT system choices for modern fashion brands and the impact they promise to deliver on your overall business performance, data quality & security.

 The Legacy System: A threat for future firm competitiveness

-A legacy system is defined as an outdated computer software that is still in use.
+A legacy system is defined as outdated computer software that is still in use.
 While such a system usually still serves the purpose for which it was originally developed, it leaves little to no room for scalability, integration to other programs, or customization.
-Yet, these systems are so firmly rooted in the company structure that replacement efforts often get postponed for too long (spoiler: it doesn’t get easier over time).
+Yet, these systems are so firmly rooted in the company structure that replacement efforts often get postponed for too long (spoiler: it doesn't get easier over time).

 While fear of change, high initial investments and absent know-how are what stand in the way of transformative decisions, detaching too late from such systems can jeopardize the future of your fashion brand when lacking the power to keep up with current market requirements and the rapid pace of technological progress.
 Over time, your maintenance costs will only get higher and your data silos more complex.
 With higher exposure to potential data leaks and hacker attacks, this will also impose a threat for your compliance and overall data security.